Ivan Mihailov: During the Cold War

-Mihaylov (to the left) with the vormer IMRO activist Pandeli Stoyanov in Rome (1969).
+Mihaylov (to the left) with the former IMRO activist Pandeli Stoyanov in Rome (1969).

 In 1944, he was forced to flee again, this time to Italy.
 The Bulgarian communist leader Georgi Dimitrov ordered the assassination of Mihaylov.
 The new regimes in Bulgaria, Yugoslavia and Greece persecuted his followers as fascists and traitors.
 After World War II the ruling Bulgarian Communists declared the population in Bulgarian Pirin Macedonia as ethnic Macedonian and teachers were brought in from Yugoslavia to teach the locals in the recently codified Macedonian language.
 The organizations of the IMRO in Bulgaria were completely destroyed.
 Former IMRO members were hunted by the communist Militsiya and many of them were imprisoned, repressed, exiled or killed.
 On the other hand, former Mihaylovists were also persecuted by the Belgrade-controlled authorities on accusations of collaboration with the Bulgarian occupation, Bulgarian nationalism, anti-communist and anti-Yugoslav activities, etc. Josip Broz Tito and Georgi Dimitrov worked on a project to merge Bulgaria and Yugoslavia into a Balkan Federative Republic under control of the Balkan Communist Federation.
 These policies were reversed after the Tito–Stalin split in June 1948, when Bulgaria, being subordinated to the interests of the Soviet Union took a stance against Yugoslavia.
 After the Second World War many former "Ohranists" were convicted of military crimes as collaborationists.
 Also, after the Greek Civil War many of these people were expelled from Greece and tortured as Bulgarians.